AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.3.6 =
+* Unable to use equal prices in price select field - FIXED
+* Display selected price label in invoice and emails - ADDED

 = 2.3.5 =
 * Payment form, some custom fields not showing due to array sanitization - FIXED